 Geminoid F. Image Source: Time.

-Again, the aspect of poised feminine passivity that Geminoid F presents sets off every horror movie alarm bell in my head.
+Geminoid F's poised feminine passivity sets off horror movie alarm bells.
 I expect her passive demeanour to explode suddently into violent, threatening action, like Pris or Zhora.Imagine a world where robots conduct traffic, work in factories, make sushi and vacuum office floors.
 It may not be far away.
 In Japan, robots are already common fixtures, and the latest prototypes come ever closer to the line separating man from machine.
 This week, during her first visit to Hong Kong, female android Geminoid F chatted, sang and smiled while an awestruck crowd snapped photos.
 Her creator, Japanese robotics guru Hiroshi Ishiguro, programmed her built-in computer with 65 behaviors, making her one of the world’s most intelligent robots.

 ...
 Will robots ultimately become our friends — or even intimate companions?
 Ishiguro is betting on it.
 He says that with the right technology, he can build androids that think, act and react like people.
 “What is a human?” he asks.
 “Please define, and we will make a copy.”

 The android may be as step back for feminism, too, given that the reports about her immediately tagged her as a new sex toy.
 Below the jump, you can see the android singing quite convincingly and modeling clothing in a department store in Tokyo.
 She has also acted on stage with human actors; an American actress who worked with Geminoid F felt that the android lacked a "human presence" and made her "feel alone" on stage.